-Kylie heads the team up, she often has a lot on, so make sure you're loyal to her and she'll be loyal to you... try not to get on her bad-side.
-Shalini is often at the front desk, she's lovely and so reasonable.
+Kylie heads the team up, make sure you're loyal to her and she'll be loyal to you.
+Shalini is often at the front desk, she's lovely.

 If you are early, and still lucky, there is free parking at the Warwick Farm Station parking complex.
 On days where you have very minimal hours, you can also park at the Westfield for 3 hours for free; this is about 5-10 minute walk from the hospital.